Error Bounds for a Least Squares Meshless Finite Difference Method on Closed Manifolds: Error bounds

-Note that more general domains e.g.\ unions of ellipsoids may be used instead of balls as supports of the partition of unity functions $\gamma_\ell$ if we want to estimate the smallest possible constant $\eta_r(\cA)$ for a given choice of $U_\ell$ and $X_\ell=X\cap U_\ell$.
+that depends only on the atlas $\hat\cA$ that defines \eqref{Snorm}.
+Note that more general domains e.g.\ unions of ellipsoids may be used instead of balls as supports of the partition of unity functions $\gamma_\ell$ if we want to estimate the smallest possible constant $\eta_r(\cA)$ for a given choice of $U_\ell$ and $X_\ell=X\cap U_\ell$ and given $r$.
+The size of $\eta_r(\cA)$ for $r=s+\kappa$ influences the constants in the error bounds below. \end{example}

-We stress that in contrast to the partition of unity methods \cite{BabuskaMelenk96,GriebelSchweitzer02,LSH17}, $\Gamma$ is not used in the computation of the discrete solution $\hu\approx u|_X$, and we only need the existence of partitions of unity with bounded constants $\eta_r(\cA)$ in order to prove the error bounds.
+We stress that in contrast to the partition of unity methods \cite{BabuskaMelenk97,GriebelSchweitzer02,LSH17}, $\Gamma$ is not used in the computation of the discrete solution $\hu\approx u|_X$, and we only need to choose a partitions of unity in order to prove the error bounds.

 \begin{theorem} Let $L$ be an elliptic differential operator of order $2\kappa$ with smooth coefficients and trivial null space, and let $K$ be a reproducing kernel for a Sobolev space $H^s(\cM)$ with an integer $s$ satisfying $s>2\kappa+d/2$, such that $L$ is positive and self-adjoint with respect to the inner product defined by $K$.
 Assume that a set of nodes $X$ and an atlas $\cA=\{(U_\ell,\varphi_\ell)\}_{\ell=1}^m$ satisfy \Aref{A1}--\Aref{A3}.
 For any $f\in H^{s-\kappa}(\cM)$, let $u\in H^{s+\kappa}(\cM)$ be the solution of $Lu=f$, and let $\hat u$ be the discrete approximate solution determined by \eqref{leastsq}.
 Then there exists a function $\tilde u\in H^{s+2\kappa}(\cM)$ such that $\tilde u|_X=\hu$ and for all $0\le r<s-\kappa$,